 Per census data, 37.4% of residents reported following the Roman Catholic religion, while 23.20% did not follow any religion.
 Other religions include the Swiss Reformed Church, Muslim, and Jewish, to name a few.

-Geneva has an interesting history that dates back to 121 BC.
+Geneva has a fascinating history that dates back to 121 BC.
 This border town became a Christian city and was ruled throughout the Middle Ages under the Roman Empire.
 In the 14th Century, Geneva received a charter that gave it the power to self-govern.
-The Protestant Reformation had a huge impact on the city, and John Calvin – the founder of Calvinism – was a spiritual leader.
+The Protestant Reformation had a considerable impact on the city, and John Calvin – the founder of Calvinism – was a spiritual leader.
 In the 18th century, the city was under the influence of Catholic France.

 Geneva Population Growth

 Geneva has traditionally seen a pattern of steady growth since 1850 when the population was less than 40,000.
 Just 50 years later, the population had more than doubled almost to reach 100,000.
 Growth continued throughout the early and mid-1900s before peaking in 1970 with a total count of over 173,000 residents.
 Between 1970 and 1990, the population declined by several thousand before rebounding again in the year 2000.
 Generally, though, the city has seen significant growth, and with its role in the financial industry and the high quality of life enjoyed by its citizens, growth is only expected to continue for this Swiss city.